not-forest/osu-taiko-drum/README.md

 # 🥁 Osu!
 Taiko Drum Controller

-A cross-platform, DIY Taiko drum controller designed for playing [osu!taiko](https://osu.ppy.sh/home) on PC.
+A cross-platform, DIY **Taiko drum controller** designed for playing **[osu!taiko](https://osu.ppy.sh/home)** on PC.
 This controller functions as a fully configurable keypad that detects vibration-based hits and maps them to keypress events, serving as a general-purpose input device.

 The project includes:

 - Hardware schematics and PCB layout
-- Firmware written in Rust
+- Firmware written in Rust using RTIC framework
+- GUI interface for configuring the drum from the host side (TODO!)
+- Jupyter notebook for simulating piezoelectric sensor signals and modeling post-processing, which is then rewritten within the firmware in no_std environment
-- A command-line utility written in Tcl for configuration and interaction
+- A command-line utility for configuring the drum from the host side.
 - 3D-printable components for building the physical enclosure

 ---
 ![Taiko Drum Controller Icon](./docs/drum_icon.png)
 ---

-## 📸 Visual Overview
+## Visual Overview

 - **Assembled Physical Drum Controller**
   ![Assembled Physical Representation](./docs/drum-image-made.png)